The In-situ Origins of Dwarf Stellar Outskirts in FIRE-2: Conclusions

-\acknowledgements { EKF thanks Alexander Gurvich for thoughtful comments and discussion that improved the quality of this manuscript.
-JEG gratefully acknowledges support from NSF grant AST-1907723.
+\acknowledgements EKF thanks Alexander Gurvich for thoughtful comments and discussion that improved the quality of this manuscript. \rrrthree{The authors thank the anonymous referee for their helpful comments that have improved the content of this work.} JEG gratefully acknowledges support from NSF grant AST-1907723.
 RES acknowledges support from NASA grant 19-ATP19-0068 and HST-AR-15809 from the Space Telescope Science Institute (STScI), which is operated by AURA, Inc., under NASA contract NAS5-26555.
+TKC was supported by Science and Technology Facilities Council (STFC) astronomy consolidated grant ST/P000541/1 and ST/T000244/1.
 AW received support from NASA through ATP grants 80NSSC18K1097 and 80NSSC20K0513; HST grants GO-14734, AR-15057, AR-15809, and GO-15902 from STScI; a Scialog Award from the Heising-Simons Foundation; and a Hellman Fellowship.
 CAFG was supported by NSF through grants AST-1715216 and CAREER award AST-1652522; by NASA through grant 17-ATP17-0067; by STScI through grant HST-AR-16124.001-A; and by the Research Corporation for Science Advancement through a Cottrell Scholar Award and a Scialog Award.
 Support for PFH was provided by NSF Research Grants 1911233 \&\ 20009234, NSF CAREER grant 1455342, NASA grants 80NSSC18K0562, HST-AR-15800.001-A. Numerical calculations were run on the Caltech compute cluster ``Wheeler,'' allocations FTA-Hopkins/AST20016 supported by the NSF and TACC, and NASA HEC SMD-16-7592.
 MBK acknowledges support from NSF CAREER award AST-1752913, NSF grant AST-1910346, NASA grant NNX17AG29G, and HST-AR-15006, HST-AR-15809, HST-GO-15658, HST-GO-15901, HST-GO-15902, HST-AR-16159, and HST-GO-16226 from STScI.

 Simulations used in this work were run using XSEDE supported by NSF grant ACI-1548562, Blue Waters via allocation PRAC NSF.1713353 supported by the NSF, and NASA HEC Program through the NAS Division at Ames Research Center.